Bekwnn/Bekwnn.github.io/_drafts/keybinds-layers-of-seperation.md

 }
 ```

-We've decentralized the bindings from a single list in the component to a list owned by
+We've decentralized the bindings from a single list in the Input class to a list owned by
 the controller and the pawn it possesses.
 This 3rd degree of separation allows us to bind
-actions specific to the controller (pause menu, etc) and action specific to an actor.
+actions specific to the controller (pause menu, etc) and actions specific to an actor.
 But
 mainly, it allows us to take our controller and have it freely possess different actors
 with a `Pawn` component in a very clean way.